 - Depending on the context, the focus should be on your disciplinary expertise or the goals of any particular assignment.

-- Consider when and whether or not academic sources will be most relevant and useful to complete student work.
+- Consider when and whether or not academic or scholarly sources will be most relevant and useful to complete student work.

 - If academic sources are useful and relevant, explain why this is the case beyond the fact that this is what is expected of them while they are in college.

 - If academic sources are not useful or relevant, explain why other sources of information might be more appropriate for this particular task.

 - Similarly, avoid unnecessarily specifying the format of information that students have to use (e.g. "You must have at least one source on microfilm").